arthur5120/real-time-chat-app/--todo-list.md

 # Banner might be using stale auth states.
 [DONE]
 # Banner might be breaking due to overlapping state changes.
 # Inactive status updating unnecessarily.
 [DONE]
 # Typing status not updating when sending the message.
+[DONE]
 # Find a way to update all the lists.
-# Message failing when confirming while editing it.
+# Message failing when confirming the edit while writing.
 # Make verification for typing users.
+[DONE]
+# Use state to require a page refresh to the user.

 // Done yesterday

-Implement function to check if the user lists are valid when sending and receiving messages, preventing them from updating unnecessarily.

-// Done today
 Create useEffect to update user lists.
 Simplify room socket events on sending and receiving.
 Remove forced reload for list updates.

+// Done today

+Fix chat not updating on editing/deleting messages.
+Make verification/update for typing and inactive users upon sending messages.